zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/58.PNG)

-- You can test querying one product by adding the Product ID to the REST call:
+- Now, test querying one product by adding the Product ID to the REST call:

   ```
    http://<YOUR-PUBLIC-IP>:8080/AlphaProductsRestService/webresources/restCall/1050